Moving Forward, Living with HIV: Considering Education or Training

 US federal student loans come from the government, with terms that are set by law.
 Private loans are made by private organizations such as state-based organizations, banks, or credit unions, and the lender sets the terms of the loan.
 Private student loans tend to be more expensive than federal student loans.

 Note: Loans may be forgiven under certain circumstances, for example, if you work in specific careers after graduation.
-A 2022 law providing for one-time debt relief on loans that have already been taken out is currently being contested in court.
+A 2022 law providing for one-time debt relief on loans that have already been taken out was blocked by the US Supreme Court.
+A different version for certain borrowers is in effect as of August 2024.
+The laws may change, so it's a good idea to check for the latest information on this topic.

 In the US, the Free Application for Federal Student Aid (FAFSA) provides access to federal student loans, and completing a FAFSA application is often mandatory when applying for many scholarship and grants.
 A FAFSA application is also required when seeking funding support for a school or training plan from your state vocational rehabilitation agency.
 They will require you to apply for grants and scholarships (but not loans) for which you are eligible, before covering any additional unpaid expenses for an approved school or training plan.